 - A blood sample taken was within the DESPP guidelines.

 - A police officer satisfies a Superior Court judge that the officer had reason to believe that the driver was operating under the influence of alcohol or drugs and the blood or urine sample constitutes evidence of this offense.

 - The judge issues a search warrant authorizing the seizure of test results and possibly the additional seizure of hospital medical records prepared along with the diagnosis and treatment of the injury.

 Using Blood Tests Against the Defendant

 It is not common knowledge that blood drawn at hospitals will come into evidence against a defendant.
-Many times my clients don’t understand that when blood gets drawn, it can later become evidence.
+Many times, my clients don’t understand that when blood gets drawn, it can later become evidence.
 It can become evidence for an arrest warrant for DUI, even months after the initial incident.
 Sometimes, however, problems arise with the identification of the person who drew the defendant’s blood.

-Police officers can determine a motorist’s BAC levels by testing the blood, breath, or urine.
+Police officers can determine a motorist’s BAC levels by testing their blood, breath, or urine.
 The police can choose the type of test given.
 The law establishes a presumption that a driver’s BAC at the time tested is the same as when they were stopped by the police.
 The law requires two tests at least 10 minutes apart.